karlave14/Programming_2-1/conds_loops.md

         else
             statement
     }

+The braces are optional.
+Without braces, only one statement will be considered part of each branch, as

 ### **Switch Statement**
+A switch statement is used like multiple nested if’s when the condition is some integer variable being equal to one or another value.
 A switch statement is convenient for occasions in which there are multiple cases to choose from.
 The syntax format is:

     switch(expression)